 If we turn immediately right as we leave the wood, we come to the Limonaia, the hothouse that is home to the lemon trees from November to April.
-From May to October, the Limonaia can be hired as a function room.
+From May to October, the Limonaia is used as our pop-up restaurant.
 Large glass doors open, beautifully set long tables, curtains waving, special bouquets of flowers and birds singing.
 In the autumn, there is music on Sundays: violins and cellos from renowned string quartets, as part of the Villa Augustus cultural programme.

 If we walk further, we have to cross ‘running water’.
 The Villa Augustus garden is bisected by a canal, a narrow stream of water pumped up from the Vlij river.
 Via De Bron (The Spring), one of the last works by Rotterdam artist of Spanish descent Dora Dolz (1941–2008), it flows continuously past the hothouses and the Limonaia, under the green bridge (also designed by Dora Dolz), past the orchard, and finally drops over a small cascade into the Wantij.

 In the orchard, there are high-trunk trees: apple, pear, plum and cherry.
 Not only old varieties, but also modern ones.
 Selected to supply the kitchen with fruit from early summer to deep in the winter.